-- Good (green bullet): you are not using too many complex words, which makes your text easy to read.
+- Good (green traffic light): you are not using too many complex words, which makes your text easy to read.

-- Okay (orange bullet): a percentage of the words in your text is considered complex.
+- Okay (orange traffic light): a percentage of the words in your text is considered complex.
 Try to use shorter and more familiar words to improve readability.

-- Bad (red bullet): same as the orange bullet, but triggered for cornerstone content.
+- Bad (red traffic light): same as the orange traffic light, but triggered for cornerstone content.